maxant38/big_data_hash_table/README.md

 ## What's in the github repository:

-The project is divided in four main components: the main program to launch the project,functions related to file processing, the main functions used (hash,evaluation,...), the  and the front-end interface.
+The project is divided in four main components: the main program to launch the project,functions related to file processing, the main functions used (hash,evaluation,...), and the front-end interface.

 ### Main Program
 File : [Main.py](https://github.com/maxant38/big_data_hash_table/blob/main/Main.py)